2023-environmental-bioinformatics/Lab-Sequence_Quality/README.md

 Now, put the commands you want to run **under** the header.

 ```
-trim_galore -q 20 --length 60 --stringency 3 --paired --fastqc SRR8281009_1.fastq SRR8281009_2.fastq
+trim_galore -q 20 --length 60 --paired --fastqc SRR8281009_1.fastq SRR8281009_2.fastq
 ```
+This is a pretty typical command for a program run via the command line.
+First is the name of the program - this is case- and punctuation-sensitive.
+Then a bunch of flags to pass various parameters to the program.
+Some flags take additional arguments that you define (`-q 20`), and others are just essentially on/off switches for certain behaviors (`--paired`).
+Sometimes flags will start with two dashes (`--paired`), and sometimes with one (`-q 20`).
+This varies from program to program, but usually the double-dashed flags spell out a more complete command, while the single-dashed commands are a shortened (often single-letter) abbreviation.
+Use the `--help` option - and the program's documentation - liberally to keep all of this straight.

+In this case, we're telling Trim Galore! that we want to trim bases off the ends of the sequences if they have Phred < 20 (`-q 20`), to drop sequences altogether if they are < 60 bp long after trimming (`--length 60`), that it should expect paired-end reads (`--paired`), and that you want to run FastQC on the cleaned reads (`--fastqc`).
+Finally, you're telling the program, **in order**, the forward and reverse read files you want processed.
+There are a lot of other parameters you can set, too - tune these settings to your project's needs.
+For example, these reads are 75 bp long, so 60 bp seems reasonable for a minimum post-cleaning length.
+You'd probably want to change this if your reads are, say 50 bp or 150 bp.

 Submit the script via slurm:

 `sbatch isopod_qc.txt`

 Check to see if it's running.
+Since you submitted the script to the queue, there's no output to the terminal.
+Where do you think this is going (is it going anywhere? into the void?)?

 Check your email - you should get emailed when you script starts running (not necessarily immediately! large requests may sit in the queue for a while), and when it's ended.
 The ending emails are often quite useful - they include basic info on **how** the script ended (COMPLETED, TIMED_OUT, FAILED), and **how long** they took to run.
 This can be very helpful when you're trying to figure out what kind of resources to request for a really big job, especially if it involves doing the same thing to a bunch of samples.

 Now take a look at the files in this folder.
 What's changed?

 Open up your `*.log` file.

+Now, move your new `*.zip` and `*.html` files over to your local computer, and take a look.

+> Suppose you want to retrieve and clean a bunch of samples, and you have a list of sample numbers (`SRA_list.txt` in this repo).
+Write a script (or two) to automate this process, and embed it / them in a slurm script to submit.

 ----------

-#### More SRA details
+## More SRA details

--use a for loop to download all the sequencing runs.
-I recommend modifying the command we learned above to produce compressed files: e.g. ```fastq-dump --split-files --gzip -O sra/ ${i}``` [${i} is your variable i.e. sra-id]

-There are also ways to parallelize the dowload (e.g. https://github.com/rvalieris/parallel-fastq-dump)

--go onto poseidon and navigate to your working folder

--start a tmux session

--start a slurm job: e.g. ```srun -p compute --time=24:00:00 --ntasks-per-node=4 --mem=8gb --pty bash``` *in this case you request 4 cores*

--load anaconda

--activate your conda environment

--conda install **parallel-fastq-dump**

--use a for loop to download all the sequencing runs using parallel-fastq-dump and taking advantage of the 4 cores you requested e.g. ```parallel-fastq-dump --s ${i} --threads 4 -O sra/ --split-files --gzip```

 #### Get accession list
 Go to [NCBI](http://www.ncbi.nlm.nih.go/v) http://www.ncbi.nlm.nih.gov